 Get it talking to your phone

-Right now only the Pixel and Pixel XL carry Google Assistant, but the number of supported smartphones is set to grow.
+Right now only a small number of smartphones offer Google Assistant, but that number is set to grow.
 And as this is the same Assistant inside Home, you can have your smart home helper throw information to your phone by simply asking it to.
 Nifty.

 Get smarter with IFTTT